 - When your hand is no longer visible, place the mic in this position.

-Although it looks simple on paper, getting everything in place should not be rushed.
+Setting up a microphone may appear easy on paper, but take your time and get the placement right.
 The ideal distance between your mouth and the mic is around one foot.
 When done correctly, this will provide incredible unidirectional sound.

 The next option is to plug the shotgun mic into an external recorder.
 This option is the superior recording method; the audio is rich, smooth, and will not cause fatigue to your viewer’s ears.
-However, it’s worth noting that no studio is alike, and everything will need to be tailored to your content needs.
+However, no studio is alike, and everything should fit your content needs.
 In some cases, even closing the blinds or curtains can slightly improve the sound in the room.

 Audio Product Recommendations to Get You Started: